vasylsidnenko/swift-ai-api/README.md

 You can control validation through:
 - The checkbox in the web interface under AI Configuration
 - The `validation` parameter in API requests (boolean, default: true)

+### Processing Time Measurement

+The system now measures and reports processing time for question generation and validation:

+- **Total Processing Time**: The total time taken to generate and validate a question
+- **Average Processing Time**: For multiple questions, the average time per question

+Processing time information is displayed in the web interface and included in API responses, helping users understand the performance implications of different configurations.

+### Evaluation Criteria

+Each difficulty level (Beginner, Intermediate, Advanced) now includes evaluation criteria that specify:

+1. What knowledge the student should have at this level
+2. What skills they should demonstrate
+3. What concepts they should understand

+These criteria help educators and learners understand the expectations for each level and provide a framework for assessment.
+The criteria are displayed in collapsible sections in the web interface, allowing users to view them when needed without cluttering the display.

 ## Error Handling